How Oregonians Get, and Share, News & Information

 Since 2018, the Agora Journalism Center and students from the University of Oregon’s School of Journalism and Communication have partnered with communities across the state to understand how residents access, trust, and share information.
-Through information needs assessments and listening sessions, we’ve worked alongside local newsrooms, libraries, and civic organizations to map Oregon’s local news and civic information ecosystem, one conversation at a time.
+Through community surveys and listening sessions, we’ve worked alongside local newsrooms, libraries, and civic organizations to understand how Oregonians get and share news.

-These community-centered projects combine civic engagement, data collection, and facilitated dialogue.
-Together, they reveal how people find local news, where gaps exist, and how trust and transparency can be rebuilt through listening and providing reliable news and information.
+These community-centered projects combine surveys and conversations that help reveal how people find local news and how trust can be rebuilt.

 What We’ve Learned